In this tutorial, you will learn how to build a simple iOS app. You'll do the following:

 To get started, install Bazel and Xcode, and get the sample project.

 Follow the installation instructions to install Bazel and its dependencies.

 Download and install Xcode.
-The Xcode download contains the iOS libraries, the Objective-C compiler, and other tools required by Bazel to build iOS apps.
+Xcode contains the compilers, SDKs, and other tools required by Bazel to build Apple applications.

 You also need to get the sample project for the tutorial from GitHub.
 The GitHub

 contains the source files for the project only.
 You'll use the files in this

 branch in this tutorial.
 The

 and completed Bazel